 The journey ahead isn’t just about uncovering the past, it’s about paving the way for new discoveries and reshaping our understanding of this fascinating creature.

 If a dinosaur walked around with a high dome-shaped bump on its head, it must be used for something.
 Add to that some horns and cone-shaped bumps around the dome, which is one peculiar-looking dinosaur.

 Through our discussion of Pachecephelosaurs, we can see that there was more to these dinosaurs than just a peculiar look.

-It’s amazing that as we continue to find more and more fossils of these dinosaurs, our knowledge grows and adjusts.
-The verdict is still out as to whether a Dracorex or a Stygimoloch or a flat-headed Pachecephelosaur is a young version of a fully high-domed crown with spikes and bumps.
+It’s amazing that our knowledge grows and adjusts as we continue to find more and more fossils of these dinosaurs.
+The verdict is still out whether a Dracorex, a Stygimoloch or a flat-headed Pachecephelosaur is a young version of a fully high-domed crown with spikes and bumps.

 Perhaps with the next fossil discoveries, we will get a better understanding.
 It sure is exciting to look at these skull fossils and compare them.

 Frequently Asked Questions About Dinosaur With Bump On Head

 What Predators Did Pachycephalosaurus Face in the Late Cretaceous Period?